Big Pun, Potter go from big to small.

 Kagiso Kwelagobe is a 33- year -old, fun loving, ambitious, passionate son of God from Molepolole born and raised in Gaborone.

 “I am an entrepreneur with business interests in various entities most notably Prophalt Botswana, a roads maintenance company of fairly recent inception which has reshaped the maintenance of roads in Botswana.

 “Wellness is an important commodity in our lives.
 It is the fuel that drives everything and anything that enables a human being to function at their most optimum levels.
 To accomplish my life plans I needed the overhaul.”

-Kgwelagobe underwent a procedure called Gastric Bypass.
+Kgwelagobe underwent a procedure of Houston Liposuction.
 It is a surgery that assists you in weight loss and it entails changing how your stomach handles the food you eat.

 “The procedure reduces your stomach in size resulting in you getting full quickly with less food.
 My ideal weight is 90kg, but my state of mind to lose the weight resulted in me overtaking that target and I now stand at 86Kg.”

 Kgwelagobe says there is no difference between the Kagiso then and the Kagiso now.

 “ The way I see it, it’s purely aesthetics.
 It’s the same soul, the samemind, the same heart, the same love.
 Those are ingredients that make Kagiso.
 However I feel like people don’t quite understand how much of an asset being healthy is.
 It truly has a positive impact on everything, mind, spirit and soul.
 That results in one having a completely different outlook of life purely because of one’s state of being To be honest, I had suffered and toiled for so long setting up businesses with no success.”
 This can also be treat it by a Vaser lipo which is an ultrasonic liposuction to emulsify fat, so it turns fat from a solid form into liquid then aspirated using a suction cannula.